MdTamimAhamed/MdTamimAhamed/README.md

 A Software Engineer at Intelsense with hands-on experience in building full-stack web applications using React and Next.js, supported by backend services in Node.js or FastAPI and PostgreSQL/MongoDB.
 Currently expanding into mobile development with Kotlin, Jetpack Compose, and Spring Boot.

-### What I'm doing currently?
+### Current Focus
 - Working as a Software Engineer at Intelsense.
-- Actively building personal projects while deepening my skills in mobile development using Kotlin and Jetpack Compose.
+- Developing mobile applications with Kotlin and Jetpack Compose through hands-on projects.
-- Exploring Spring Boot to strengthen backend development with Kotlin.
+- Expanding backend capabilities using Spring Boot with Kotlin.

 #